ajoshuasmith/website-personal/README.md

-# Joshua Smith - Personal Website
+# Personal Website

-A minimalist personal website built with React and Vite.
+A minimal personal website for my domain built with React and Vite.

 ## Technology